Deformed Schwarzschild horizons in second-order perturbation theory: mass, geometry, and teleology: Second-order perturbations of Schwarzschild spacetime

 Given Schwarzschild spacetime's spherical symmetry, it is often convenient to expand quantities in spherical harmonics.
 With an appropriate choice of spherical basis functions, the Einstein equations separate into decoupled equations for each $lm$ mode.
 In this paper, we assume that the metric perturbation is obtained mode by mode in this way.
 Such a harmonic decomposition will also allow us to easily solve the differential equations governing the location of the horizon and to evaluate various integrals over the horizon surface.

 For the harmonics we adopt the conventions of Martel and Poisson~\cite{Martel_2005}.
-We start with the scalar spherical harmonics, $Y^{lm}(\theta^A)$, which satisfy the eigenvalue equation \beq D^2Y^{lm} = -\lambda_1^2Y^{lm}, \eeq where $D^2:=D^AD_A$ and $\lambda_s$ is defined in Eq.~\eqref{lambda_s}.
+We start with the scalar spherical harmonics, $Y^{lm}(\theta^A)$, which satisfy the eigenvalue equation \beq D^2Y^{lm} = -\lambda_1^2Y^{lm}, \eeq where $D^2:=D^AD_A$ and $\lambda_s$ is defined for any integer $s$ in Eq.~\eqref{lambda_s}.
 From the scalar harmonics we define the vector harmonics

 $Y^{lm}_A$, $X^{lm}_A$ are respectively referred to as even-parity and odd-parity vector harmonics.
 Finally we define the even- and odd-parity tensor harmonics

 which are both symmetric and trace-free with respect to $\Omega^{AB}$.